lopezj1/workspace-joshl/README.md

-# com-chilipeppr-workspace-sample
+# com-chilipeppr-workspace-joshl
-A ChiliPeppr Workspace sample.
+A ChiliPeppr Workspace joshl.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Workspace / Sample
+## ChiliPeppr Workspace / joshl

 All ChiliPeppr workspaces/widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does